428937/Network_Project/README.md

 ## Router Studios: Enterprise Network Infrastructure for Game Development

-A high-performance, secure, and scalable enterprise network design for Shadow Studios, a multi-departmental game development house.
+A high-performance, secure, and scalable enterprise network design for Router Studios, a multi-departmental game development house.
 Designed and simulated using Cisco Packet Tracer.

 ## Project Overview
-Shadow Studios requires a robust network capable of handling massive asset transfers, real-time collaboration, and secure data management.
+Router Studios requires a robust network capable of handling massive asset transfers, real-time collaboration, and secure data management.
 This project implements a hierarchical **Core-Access** architecture to ensure low latency for developers and high security for management and server resources.

 ## Network Architecture & Topology
 The infrastructure is built on a **Cisco 3560 Multilayer Switch** (Core) and **Cisco 2911 Router** (WAN Gate), utilizing **VLAN segmentation** to isolate departmental traffic.